d-bl/MAE-gf/docs/counting-snow/index.md

 The capital R indicates that the first blob is on the right side, in other words the first stitch would be made with the two pairs on the right.

-Requirements for the blobs: span 4 threads, either the first four or the last four Threads flow two by two into adjacent blobs.
+Requirements for the blobs: span 4 threads, either the first four or the last four.
+Threads flow two by two into adjacent blobs.
 Not all threads in a blob need to have an interaction with other threads.